Russian Mennonites: Latin America

 As of 2017, the population of Mennonites living in Mexico has declined sharply, according to some estimates.
 Worsening poverty, water shortages and drug-related violence across northern Mexico have provoked large numbers of Mennonites living in the Mexican states of Durango and Chihuahua to relocate abroad in recent years, especially to Canada and other regions of Latin America.
-Between 2012 and 2017 alone, it is estimated that at least 30,000 Mexican Mennonites emigrated to Canada.
+Between 2012 and 2017 alone, it is estimated that at least 30,000 Mexican Mennonites immigrated to Canada.

 A distinguished writer and historian about the Russian Mennonites in Latin America, especially in Paraguay, was Peter P. Klassen.

 Denominations

 Church of God in Christ, Mennonite

-The Church of God in Christ, Mennonite, commonly referred to as Holdeman Mennonites after the founder of the church, is a theologically conservative plain dress denomination founded in the United States but made up primarily of descendants of Russian Mennonites, including many former members of the Kleine Gemeinde.
+The Church of God in Christ, Mennonite, commonly referred to as Holdeman Mennonites after the founder of the church, is a theologically Conservative Mennonite plain dress denomination founded in the United States but made up primarily of descendants of Russian Mennonites, including many former members of the Kleine Gemeinde.
 In 2013 the church had 24,400 baptized members.

 General Conference

 The main body of Mennonites continued to be congregational in organization until 1882 when the General Conference of Mennonite Congregations in Russia was formed.
-Cooperation among Mennonite congregations throughout the empire became necessary for dealing with common interests such as publishing a hymnal, adopting a confession of faith, preserving the German language, education and running the forestry service, an alternative to military service.
+Cooperation among Mennonite congregations throughout the empire became necessary for dealing with common interests, such as publishing a hymnal, adopting a confession of faith, preserving the German language, education and running the forestry service, an alternative to military service.
 The conference adopted the motto Unity in essentials, tolerance in non-essentials, moderation in all things.

 The Russianization program of Stolypin required the conference to publish its proceedings in Russian, certify all delegates with the imperial government and allow a government representative to attend all sessions.
 The conference found itself devoting more time to dealing with changing government policies and protecting the special privileges of Mennonites.
 An important task was to convince the government that Mennonitism was an established religion and not a sect, a label applied to small religious groups who were regularly mistreated within the Russian empire.

 The group that immigrated to North America called itself the General Conference Mennonite Church.
-Today, the main branches of the former General Conference Mennonite Church has split into the Mennonite Church Canada (since 2000) and the Mennonite Church USA (since 2002).
+Today, the main branches of the former General Conference Mennonite Church have split into the Mennonite Church Canada (since 2000) and the Mennonite Church USA (since 2002).